Product of two terms inquiry

 Mathematical inquiry processes: Explore; generate examples and counter-examples; generalise and prove.
 Conceptual field of inquiry: Position-to-term rules; algebraic expressions.

-The prompt was devised by Helen Hindle, a Lead Practitioner in maths.
-It generalises from a student's observation made during the intersecting sequences inquiry (see box right).
+The prompt was devised by Helen Hindle, head of the mathematics department at Park View School (Haringey, UK).
+It generalises from a student's observation made during the intersecting sequences inquiry.
 The student proved the statement is true for the sequence generated from 6n + 1.
 Teachers could use the prompt as the start of a stand-alone inquiry or introduce it as a separate pathway during the intersecting sequences inquiry.

 The questions and observations that develop from the statement include:

 Students realise that most expressions do not generate arithmetic sequences for which the prompt is true.
-During exploration, they conclude that the prompt is true for any expression ending with +1.
+During exploration, they conclude that the prompt is true for any expression with a constant of one - that is, ending with +1.
 It is also true for any expression in the form an + a, such as 2n + 2, 3n + 3 and so on.

 Conjecture, counter-example and proof